Updated July 5, 2023

-- Applications are based on concept of queues sender and receiver.
+- Applications are based on the concept of queues, sender, and receiver.

 - Each message sent to a messaging queue receiver stores messages in the messaging queue.

-- Queue stores all messages until it consumes or expire.
+- Queue stores all messages until it consumes or expires.

-- If the receiver is not available in a network the message will remain, message broker until the receiver consumes the message.
+- If the receiver is unavailable in a network, the message will remain, message broker, until the receiver consumes the message.

 - The receiver acknowledges the message consumption.

-- Applications sends message to message broker called topic.
+- Applications send messages to message brokers called topic.

-- Here multiple consumers and consumers will get message after subscribed.
+- Here multiple consumers and consumers will get messages after subscribing.

 6. Java Transaction API (JTA)

-JTA allows performing distributed transactions that are to access and update data by multiple computers in a network.
-JTA API act as a java interface between Transaction Manager and client.
+JTA allows performing distributed transactions to access and update data by multiple computers in a network.
+JTA API act as a Java interface between Transaction Manager and the client.

-The application server and resource manager controls access in shared resources transactions.
+The application server and resource manager control access to shared resource transactions.

 - Atomicity: The transaction manager is responsible for making a final decision either to commit or roll back.

-- Not possible to phases of the transaction until transaction by other applications or threads is committed or rolled back.
+- Not possible to phase off the transaction until the transaction by other applications or threads is committed or rolled back.